About Us

 Earthworm takes considerable care in its handling of paper and computer scrap.
 However, we cannot absolutely guarantee that client information could not be reconstituted, through near impossible measures, downstream from our custody and control.
 Earthworm disclaims responsibility for, and hereby waives and releases Earthworm and its agents from liability for any loss, claim or damage whatsoever arising out of or relating to information that is reconstituted downstream.
 Under no circumstance will Earthworm have any obligation or liability for any direct, incidental or consequential damages, regardless of how such damages arise and of whether or not a party was advised such damages might arise.

 Earthworm was founded as a collective.
 All staff shared the physical work of trucking and made decisions as a group.
-The organizational structure has changed a bit over the 40 plus years of Earthworm's existence, yet some core features of this non-hierarchical style continue.
-The organization does have an Executive Director - Jeff Coyne, and each staff person tends to have an area of focus.
-However, all staff - including the Director, participate in a wide array of work - from answering phones to driving the truck.
+The organizational structure has changed a bit over the 50 plus years of Earthworm's existence, yet some core features of this non-hierarchical style continue.
+The organization does have an Executive Director - Laura Olivier, and each staff person tends to have an area of focus.
+However, all staff - including the Director, participate in a wide array of work.

 Jeff came to Earthworm in 1983 after a few years of post-college explorations.
 He was drawn by Earthworm's co-operative, hands-on approach to solving environmental problems and he has never lost that initial attraction.
 Along the way he has discovered a natural ability for creating efficient trucking routes (which he owes to his degree in Geography from Rutgers University), accumulating pencils and balancing the needs of the organization with the needs of the staff.